-The Emergency Medicine Oral (Part II) Exam is offered over two days in March and over two days in September for 2019.
-The Oral Exam is being offered March 11 and 12, 2019, and September 16 and 17, 2019, with both sets of exams taking place in Chicago.
+The Emergency Medicine Oral (Part II) Exam is offered over two days in November for 2020.
+The Oral Exam is being offered November 9 and 10, 2020, and will take place in Chicago.
 Approved candidates will be assigned to one of the two days and will receive detailed travel and hotel information from the AOBEM before their exam date.

 The Emergency Medicine Oral Exam evaluates candidates’ clinical ability and skill in diagnosing and treating emergency medicine cases.
 Candidates taking the oral examination in Emergency Medicine will be tested on their ability to: